numberscope/frontscope/doc/visualizer-in-depth.md

 !}
 ```

+### Display a simple informational popup

+As a convenience and to prevent code duplication among Visualizers derived
+from P5Visualizer, the base P5Visualizer class provides a simple informational
+popup/tooltip facility, via the following instance method:

+`this.simplePopup('Display me', [atX, atY])`

+-   Shows the popup with the given text ('Display me' in this example) at the
+    given X and Y coordinates (here `atX` and `atY`).
+If the text to display
+    is empty (the default), hides the popup instead; thus, you can simply call
+    `this.simplePopup()` to hide the popup.

+The popup is styled to coordinate with the overall frontscope visual design;
+there is not currently any mechanism to alter its styling.

 ### How to report errors

 There are three ways to let people interacting with a visualizer know that